Geology of Dorset: Devonian to Carboniferous

-About 380 Mya, the landmass that was later to form Southern Britain was some 19° south of the equator and lay on the northern shore of an ocean basin that separated the continents of Laurasia and Gondwanaland.
+About 380 Mya, the landmass that later formed Southern Britain was some 19° south of the equator.
+It lay on the northern shore of an ocean basin separating the continents of Laurasia and Gondwanaland.
 When these continents collided to form the single supercontinent of Pangaea, the sediments on the ocean floor were pushed up and over, while the molten rock below the surface was forced out.
 Today, these igneous intrusions and the red sandstones, visible in the neighbouring county of Devon, slope away from west to east, and are deeply buried beneath younger deposits in Dorset.

 Triassic

 Through most of this period, southern Britain experienced continental conditions, initially with deposition by large river systems forming the Sherwood Sandstone Group.
 This was succeeded by mudstones with evaporites (including locally thick deposits of halite) deposited in a desert environment, forming the Mercia Mudstone Group.
 A major change to marine conditions is shown by the mudstones with limestones and sandstones of the overlying Rhaetian age Penarth Group.
 No rocks from this period crop out in Dorset, but they are known to be present in the subsurface from hydrocarbon exploration drilling.